thisisobate/kyverno-website/src/content/docs/policies/best-practices/require-drop-cap-net-raw/require-drop-cap-net-raw.md

 ---
-title: "Drop CAP_NET_RAW"
+title: 'Drop CAP_NET_RAW'
 category: Best Practices
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Capabilities permit privileged actions without giving full root access.
 The CAP_NET_RAW capability, enabled by default, allows processes in a container to forge packets and bind to any interface potentially leading to MitM attacks.
 This policy ensures that all containers explicitly drop the CAP_NET_RAW ability.
 Note that this policy also illustrates how to cover drop entries in any case although this may not strictly conform to the Pod Security Standards.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//best-practices/require-drop-cap-net-raw/require-drop-cap-net-raw.yaml" target="-blank">/best-practices/require-drop-cap-net-raw/require-drop-cap-net-raw.yaml</a>

 ```yaml